 Since most people’s addictions find their roots in unresolved mental and emotional issues, healing from trauma is a vital component of long-term recovery.

-Once you truly understand what trauma means, you can then start to look at your life in a new light.
+Once you truly understand what trauma means, you can start looking at your life in a new light.
 You can recognize your traumas and see how an emotional part of you gets stuck at the age you were when those traumatic events occurred.

 However, receiving criticism from an authority figure may have brought you back to a painful time in your past.
-When certain events happen that remind us of our childhood traumas, the younger part of ourselves take over and we act out.
+When certain events remind us of our childhood traumas, the younger part of ourselves takes over, and we act out.

 Maybe you’ve seen another adult have a meltdown and thought, "Wow, that person is acting like an eight-year-old."
 And you’re right, at that particular point in time, that person really is an eight-year-old emotionally.

-Maybe when your boss provided constructive criticism, you felt small and ashamed and afraid—the same way you did when you were in second grade and you failed your spelling test.
-Even though you tried your best, you struggled and it seemed as though all the other kids found it easy.
+Maybe when your boss provided constructive criticism, you felt small and ashamed and afraid—the same way you did when you were in second grade, and you failed your spelling test.
+Even though you tried your best, you struggled, and it seemed as though all the other kids found it easy.
 This led you to wonder if something was wrong with you.
 Plus, you got into trouble at home because your parents were upset about the poor grade.
-After that, you secretly believed that you were stupid, that you should have done better and that you’d let your parents and your teacher down.
-In order to avoid the shame, you resolved never to fail and let authority figures down again.
+After that, you secretly believed that you were stupid, that you should have done better, and that you’d let your parents and your teacher down.
+To avoid the shame, you resolved never to fail and let authority figures down again.

 You may not know it, but that early academic failure as a child is the original root event of why you felt triggered by your boss’s feedback as an adult.
 The good news is that if you can heal that root event, you can also heal from all the other times that underlying issue has previously come up in your life.

 To deal with your traumas is to begin to know yourself.
-Daunting though it can be, it’s also an incredibly powerful process.
+Daunting though it can be, it’s also a potent process.
 As you now know, your traumas are unique to you.
 As such, addressing and healing them is an opportunity to encounter your true self, not the self you think you should be, with no hurts or difficulties—but your real, inescapably human self.